Developing new skills: Why should you learn to code?

 Why?
 Well again the one finite resource we all have is time, so why waste it?
 So many of us have technology from washing machines / hoovers / Google home / light bulbs / dish washers & mobiles that already save us time today (try washing your clothes like they did in the 19th century).

-So, we’re using (both willing & unknowingly) tech to save time, companies like banks, hospitals and restaurants use it to which saves costs that then gets passed onto the customer (hopefully).
-So why are you not taking advantage of tech to make your work and hoe life easier?
+We’re using (both willing & unknowingly) tech to save time, companies like banks, hospitals and restaurants use it to which saves costs that then gets passed onto the customer (hopefully).
+Why are you not taking advantage of tech to make your work and home life easier?

 I have said we use tech at home so it does count to our personal life, but I’m also interested in developing ourselves so that we can get as much from our time as possible.
-Children today in Primary schools are being taught how to program using a language called Scratch (basic coding) whereas 35ish years ago we never touch a PC till secondary school and there was little in the curriculum to teach programming.
+Children today in Primary schools learn to code using a language called Scratch (basic coding) where as 35ish years ago we never touch a PC till secondary school and there was little in the curriculum to teach programming.

-What are the benefits?
+What are the benefits to coding?
 Well, I place them into three categories: –

 1. Personal & Development